samyoosephi/gateway/README.md

 'providers' => [
   ...
-  Larabookir\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],
+  Samyoosephi\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],

 'aliases' => [
   ...
-  'Gateway' => Larabookir\Gateway\Gateway::class, // <-- add this line at the end of aliases array ]
+  'Gateway' => Samyoosephi\Gateway\Gateway::class, // <-- add this line at the end of aliases array ]

 ```